EGR-314-Team-307/EGR-314-Team-307/Report.md

 | Includes Datasheet       |                            |

 Rationale:
-This sensor was selected due to its smaller number of pins for an easier soldering experience, the communication via I2C, and wide operating temperature range.
+This sensor was selected due to its smaller number of pins for an easier soldering experience, the communication via I2C, and the wide operating temperature range.
 It was also less expensive than other options.

 ## Heat Sensor
 ZTP-148SRC1